top of page

 • Wounds or weeping lymph fluid through the skin

 Lipedema is a chronic and progressive condition that primarily affects women and is characterized by the abnormal accumulation of fat in the legs or arms.
-Lipedema typically occurs symmetrically in both legs and can be located from the hips to the ankles.
-There is a disproportionate appearance when comparing the lower extremities to the upper half of the body.
+It typically occurs symmetrically in both legs and can be located from the hips to the ankles.
+A disproportionate appearance is evident when comparing the lower extremities to the upper half of the body.

 • Symmetrical leg fat accumulation with normal feet leading to the ankle cut-off sign